wildercameron25/CourseResourceLibrary_CS360/README.md

 ---

 # Our Goals
-1. To implement a seperate login page for the following:
+1. To implement a seperate login page for the following:<br />
         Students
         Instructors
         Admins